Gjain234/WHIRL/README.md

 ## Experiment Notebooks

-1. `WHIRL_risk_experiments.ipynb`: This notebook corresponds to the experiments associated with Figure 5 in the paper.
+1. `WHIRL_risk_experiments.ipynb`: This notebook corresponds to the experiments associated with Figure 4, 5, 6,and 7 in the paper.
 You can use this notebook to run experiments related to risk analysis.
 It does not include real-world data due to authorization limitations.
 However, you will find functions for generating synthetic data within the notebook.

-2. `WHIRL_state_experiments.ipynb`: This notebook corresponds to the experiments associated with Figure 9 in the paper.
+2. `WHIRL_state_experiments.ipynb`: This notebook corresponds to the experiments associated with Figure 8 and 9 in the paper.
 It allows you to run experiments related to state analysis.
 Like the previous notebook, it does not include real-world data but provides functions for generating synthetic data.

 ## Getting Started